savitaj/Python-scripts/README.md

 # Python-scripts

-Some simple Python scripts for the scientists for use in their research.
+Some simple Python scripts as jupyter notebooks, for the scientists for use in their research.